- This documentation is created for reference from the Spring cloud POC we have developed in this turotial

 Note: If

-, spring will automatically try to register this service to Naming server by looking forEureka Server
+Eureka clientdependency is present inPOM.xml, spring will automatically try to register this service to Naming server by looking forEureka Serveron it's defaultEureka port - 8761.

 Purpose / Feature